 Check out the video below for the process of rolling the Temaki Sushi.
 It's fairly straightforward, but there are a few tricks to remember.
 The biggest one is to have a small bowl of water for each person so they can wet their fingers before pressing the rice onto the nori sheet, otherwise all the rice will stick to your fingers and make a big mess.
 You'll also probably want to give each person a wet towel so they can wipe their hands off between each round.
 Also, I personally don't like adding a ton of rice to the hand rolls as it lets you stuff the temaki with more filling.

 If you do decide to include raw fish in your Temaki Sushi, be sure to buy fish that is meant for eating raw.
-Since the term “sushi-grade” is not regulated in the US, it’s a meaningless marketing phrase.
-Read up on what to look for, ask a lot of questions, and make sure you trust the shop you’re buying the fish from.
-One online shop I’ve had luck with is Luxe Gourmets.
-They’re not cheap, but their parent company supplies many of the best sushi restaurants in the US and the quality is good.
+Since the terms "sushi-grade" and "sashimi-grade fish" are not regulated in the US, they are meaningless marketing phrases.
+Read up on what to look for, ask a lot of questions, and make sure you trust the shop you're buying the fish from.

 - Place a sheet of nori with the rough-side up in front of you and add a large spoonful of sushi rice on the left half.